 Well, Is Amazon FBA Worth It or Not?

 My opinion is that no, it’s not worth it for the average seller.
 Only high-volume sellers who can afford tax and legal professionals are likely to make higher profits through FBA without breaking the law.
-Even in that case, it might be better to consider opening your own fulfillment centers in multiple states instead.
+Even in that case, it might be better to open your own fulfillment centers in multiple states and join Seller Fulfilled Prime instead.

 It may become worth it if sales tax law gets simplified.
 But for now, it isn’t.